pjmore/STM32f0-project/README.md

 # STM32f0-project
 Implenmentation of code and circuitry for CEng 355 final project.
-Designed and implemented with [Rickus Senekal](https://ca.linkedin.com/in/rickus-senekal-247bb1118)
+Designed and implemented with [Rickus Senekal](https://ca.linkedin.com/in/rickus-senekal-247bb1118).
+This git only has the code we wrote, to run properly it requires standard peripheral libraries.